-Fleet Safety Video Tip: Preventing Drowsy Driving
+Fleet Safety Video Tip: Fighting Drowsy Driving

 - Avoid stimulants such as caffeine, nicotine and alcohol too close to bedtime.
 Though alcohol can initially speed the onset of sleep, it later disrupts sleep in the second half as the body begins to metabolize the alcohol.
 Also, remember that chocolate has caffeine.